 Teachers shop at the free store and bring the supplies back to their classrooms and students.
 To be eligible, schools must have 50% or more students qualify for free or reduced lunch.
 If your school would like to participate in the 2023 – 2024 Schoolhouse Supplies Online program contact Schoolhouse Supplies.

-Parents, supporters, and teachers must download the Staples Connect app and enroll in Classroom Rewards to participate in the Classroom Rewards program at Staples.
+Parents, supporters, and teachers must download the Staples Connect app and enroll in Classroom Rewards to participate.
 To be eligible and receive rewards as an educator, you must register as a teacher on the rewards page.

 When Staples Classroom Rewards members use their Staples Rewards number during in-store checkout, 10% of their purchase goes to the teacher of their choice — up to $1,000 every 180 days.
 The teacher or school will automatically receive their rewards in $5 increments in their Staples Rewards account, which they can use on school supplies without spending anything out of pocket.

 7. Request free books from halfpricebooks.com.